EN

 Tonnage regulations

-Priority: there would be no shipping industry without effective tonnage regulations
+Priority: no maritime transport without effective tonnage regulation

 Dutch shipowners:

-“In order to keep Dutch ship management operations in the Netherlands, the preservation of tonnage regulations is an indispensable part of Dutch shipping.”
+“In order to keep the management of ships by Dutch shipowners in the Netherlands, maintenance of the tonnage regulations is an indispensable foundation of Dutch shipping and the Dutch maritime sector as a whole.”

 2015 - Arklow - Arklow Breeze - 1.JPG